aver-d/mpd-fzf/README.md

 * Alt-Enter: add track to playlist if it's not already listed

 All other fzf keybindings are as normal.
 These include Escape or Ctrl-Q to exit.

+I'm unlikely to add any further features since there are already many other mpd clients which work well.
+Note also that mpd-fzf is not intended to be used in scripts.
+If, for example, you'd like to use fzf to select and pass on tracks, you can use mpc (installation mentioned below).

+    $ mpc listall -f 'your_format_string' | fzf -m | your-script

+In fact, on that afternoon when I first wrote this program, if I'd noticed that mpc can do this, then I probably wouldn't have bothered writing the section of code which parses the mpd database (though the parsing is straightforward to do and provided some insight into how mpd works).

 ## Installation